0mar/mercurial/README.md

 #### Slowness of QP solver for larger grids ####

 The default cell size for the grid computer is 50 times 50, quite coarse.
 A sparse matrix implementation should solve this.

+#### Memory allocation error/Segfault ###

+When using the minimal distance enforcement, for large and dense crowds sometimes the FORTRAN module crashes.
+This is being looked at.
+For now, if this poses a problem, the minimal distance enforcement can be disabled in the configuration file.

 ### Contribution guidelines ###